uniwebcms/framework/README.md

 ## Why Uniweb Framework?

-**Build plug-and-play Foundations.** Create a Foundation and deploy it across multiple sites.
-When you update components, all connected sites benefit automatically based on their version strategy—improvements propagate without redeployment.
+**Clean separation of content and code.** Build components in a Foundation, write content in markdown.
+Start with a single site using your own Foundation—standard React development with better content organization.
+Need to serve multiple sites later?
+Your Foundation is already architected for it.
+Updates propagate automatically based on version strategy—improvements flow without redeployment.

 **Components that scale to your needs.** Build hardcoded components for a single site or create parameterized components that content creators configure.
 Start with minimal schemas (just component names) and add parameters, presets, and validation as your needs grow.
 The framework supports the entire continuum—from site-specific React components to comprehensive design systems for content creators.